-One of the things I don’t love about the herbal supplement powders I provide to my goats is that they often sift through the feed and end up an uneaten powder at the bottom of the dishes.
-My goats love when I made herbal balls for them, but I don’t want to have to make them for the daily supplements, like the Kop-Sel.
-I’ve been making the herbal balls weekly when I give them DWorm, but it seemed like there must be an easier way.
-Like maybe in some sort of goat treat.
+One of the things I don’t love about the herbal supplement powders I provide to my goats is that they often sift through the feed and end up with an uneaten powder at the bottom of the dishes.
+My goats love it when I make traditional herbal balls for them, but I don’t want to make them daily for daily supplements.

 Raw Goat Treats with Flax

-When you add water to flax seed it creates a gelatinous goo.
-I know, it may not sound appealing, but think of it as an egg substitute.
+When you add water to flax seed, it creates a gelatinous goo.
+I know it may not sound appealing, but think of it as an egg substitute.
 That’s what it resembles.
 Egg whites.
-It binds all the goodies together, which in this case is the seeds and the spices.
+It binds all the goodies together, which in this case are the seeds and the spices.

-Because of the natural binding materials, flax seed goat treat are super simple to make.
+Because of the natural binding materials, flax seed goat treats are super simple to make.
 Just mix, let it sit, plop out the desired amount, and dehydrate.

 Goat Treats from Start to Finish

 For these goat treats, we doing a simple flax seed treat.
 Once you’ve mastered the basics, feel free to add fun things like pumpkin seeds, sunflower seeds, and other goodies.
 Just be sure to check the safety of the grains you are adding.
 Fiasco Farms is a great resource for what is safe for goats to consume.
-Also keep in mind that your ingredients need to be shelf stable.
-For some ingredients, like apples, they can be chopped and dehydrated before adding them to your batter to make them shelf stable.
+Also, keep in mind that your ingredients need to be shelf-stable.
+Some ingredients, like apples, can be chopped and dehydrated before adding them to your batter to make them shelf-stable.

 - 1 c.
 Flax Seed (I prefer golden, but you can use brown)